Preparing an enlarger

 Enlarger controls

 Most enlargers have two main dials to help with focusing and framing.
-One dial raises or lowers the enlarger head, which changes the size of the projected image.
-The other dial adjusts the position of the lens board, moving it closer to or farther from the negative to bring the image into focus.
+One dial raises or lowers the enlarger head to change print size.
+The other adjusts the lensboard position to bring the image into focus.

 Focusing and framing your image